fbpx

 Renting means you have no property assets accrued.

-Remember that inheritance wishes regarding property may need rethinking if renting in retirement rather than owning.
+Remember to rethink your will if renting in retirement rather than owning.

 Exposure to rising rents

 As rents increase, more of your retirement income covers housing costs.
-This could restrict spending power for other aspects of retirement you were budgeting for.
+This could restrict spending power for other aspects of retirement.

-Look for rental contracts that offer longer-term leases or capped annual rent increases to minimise this risk of unexpectedly high rent rises squeezing your finances.
+Look for rental contracts that offer longer-term leases or capped annual rent increases.
+This minimises this risk of high rent rises squeezing your finances.

 Relocating could still involve costs